-I’m a 35-year old data scientist, musician, and community volunteer.
-I have a PhD in statistics from UIC.
-I live in Pilsen and work in the Loop.
-I’m a member of the coordinating committee of Pilsen Environmental Rights and Reform Organization (P.E.R.R.O.) and was elected to a second 2-year term as secretary and community representative on the Pilsen Community Academy Local School Council (2014-2018).
-I’ve lived in the UIC/Pilsen area for 14 years.
-I grew up in the suburbs, but am now the fourth generation of the Hernandez family that has called this place home.
+I’m a 37-year old data scientist, community volunteer, and aldermanic candidate.
+I earned a PhD in statistics from UIC in 2013.
+I live in Pilsen and work for IBM.
+I’m a director of the Pilsen Environmental Rights and Reform Organization (P.E.R.R.O.)
+I served two 2-year terms as a community representative (2 years as secretary) on the Pilsen Community Academy Local School Council (2014-2018).
+I’m an organizer for the Chicago R User Group.
+I’ve lived in the UIC/Pilsen area for 16 years.
+I mostly grew up in the suburbs, but am now the fourth generation of the Hernandez family that has called this place home.

 While I’ve always been interested in politics, my interest grew when the economy collapsed and we elected a mixed-race Chicagoan as President.
 Since then I’ve studied politics and economics as a hobby and compliment to my research in statistics, game theory, and computer science.
 In 2014 I unsuccessfully tried to get on the ballot for the 2015 aldermanic race in the 25th ward in Chicago.